Skip to main content

 Change is an undeniable aspect of the modern financial world.
 To stay competitive, thrive in a dynamic marketplace, and satisfy the demands of both customers and regulators, banks and credit unions must embrace change management as an integral part of their strategic planning process.
 But how can financial institutions seamlessly integrate change management into their strategies while ensuring their governance processes remain robust enough to meet regulatory requirements?
 Understanding this symbiotic relationship and how to strategize for achievement is vital.

-The Unavoidable Reality: Change in the Financial Sector
+The unavoidable reality: Change in the financial sector

 The significance of change management in the bank and credit union industry has gained even more prominence in recent times.
 In the Fiscal Year 2024 Bank Supervision Operating Plan released by the Office of the Comptroller of the Currency Committee on Bank Supervision, change management takes center stage.
 The plan underscores the importance of banks implementing significant changes in various aspects of their operations, from leadership to risk management frameworks, and even in their use of third-party service providers that support critical activities.